oodsway/logsum/README.md

 Attempts to resolve this have thus far been unsuccessful; suggestions are welcomed.
 For now, the best fix is to avoid spaces in the data in these fields.

-# Mac Version

-This code will not work on a Mac due to the difference in the date command used by DarwinBSD.
-A version that works on Mac is available but currently does not calculate experience by year correctly.
-I plan to upload the Mac version project soon.

 # ACKNOWLEDGEMENTS